ucheor/Ansible_CI_CD_Pipeline_Configuration_Management/README.md

 Now, push to your repository and your job should run.
 If it doesn't start, reconfirm the path where you have your .github/workflows/cicd.yml file

 Once your playbook has run successfully, you should be able to view your installation on your servers.

+Let's go ahead to update our website using our workflow.

+Create a file - update_file.txt

 Feel free to go back to your playbook, update text and push to github.
 The update should appear on the webserver once the job is complete.

 ![server](images/ubuntu_server.png)